kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/06 - History and safety of fireworks.md

 ## Made of

 Usually have an oxidizer (potassium nitrate), fuel (sulfur / charcoal), starches / dextrin, and a coloring agent.

+## Should they be banned?

+Yes — ABSOLUTELY.